 The International Federation of Organic Movements (IFOAM) refers to ‘organic’ as: ‘A holistic production management system which promotes and enhances agro-ecosystem health, including biodiversity, biological cycles and soil biological activity.

-The first step towards setting up a policy was taken already in 2008, when a study on South Africa’s organic industry was conducted after stakeholders approached government.
+The first step towards setting up a policy was taken already when a study on South Africa’s organic industry was conducted after stakeholders approached government.
 The study, led by the University of KwaZulu-Natal (UKZN) found three key things:

 - South Africa needs an organic policy,

 - we need to finalise and agree on organic standards and

 - we need a body to help the organic sector to be organised and to help move things along.

 The study provided the government with useful information about the organic sector, such as how big it is, who the key role players are, what obstacles they face and even more importantly what opportunities are available.

 40% of organic food from Asia